 4. Centralize the Exchange of Rings

 The highlight of the ceremony is the exchange of rings, says Reynolds.
-"Everything before and after that is icing on the cake — rituals that add texture," says Reynolds.
-If you don't have bridesmaids or groomsmen, ask someone who has a meaningful connection to the two of you, such as your parents or your children, present the rings as a sign of their love and blessing.
+"Everything before and after that is the icing on the cake—rituals that add texture," says Reynolds.
+If you don't have bridesmaids or groomsmen, ask someone who has a meaningful connection to the two of you, such as your parents or your children, to present the rings as a sign of their love and blessing.

 5. Keep the Ceremony Moving

-When you're thinking about how to write a wedding ceremony and start considering readings, remember those limited attention spans and aim to keep the ceremony flowing — no one moment should stop the ceremony in its tracks and disrupt the flow.
-Explains Reynolds, "This means there shouldn't be any particularly long readings, and more than two readings is too many."
+When you're thinking about how to write a wedding ceremony and start considering readings, remember those limited attention spans and aim to keep the ceremony flowing; No one moment should stop the ceremony in its tracks and disrupt the flow.
+"This means there shouldn't be any particularly long readings, any more than two readings is too many," explains Reynolds.

 In the same way that you don't want to disrupt the ceremony with excessive or lengthy readings, Reynolds also advises choosing music carefully.
 "You don't want to turn it into a concert by having someone sing while everyone stares at the couple while listening," he says.
 Instead of pausing the ceremony for a song, Reynolds suggests using music in the body of the ceremony to accompany some other action, such as a unity ritual or a moment honoring your families.

 Don't feel pressured to use traditional music.
 Brides can walk down the aisle to anything, from Beyoncé to The Beatles.
 Think about the tone you want to set for the ceremony and then choose music that amplifies that tone, whether it be sweet, nostalgic, traditional or alternative.
 Some couples even use scores from their favorite films.
 We know one bride whose DJ launched into Katy Perry's "Unconditionally" as soon as the bride and groom were pronounced man and wife—get creative with your ceremony.